2025 Monaco Grand Prix: Practice

 Three free practice sessions were held for the event.
 The first free practice session was held on 23 May 2025, at 13:30 local time (UTC+2), and was topped by Charles Leclerc of Ferrari ahead of Max Verstappen of Red Bull Racing and Lando Norris of McLaren.
 A red flag was observed after Leclerc hit Aston Martin driver Lance Stroll at turn 6.
 The second free practice was held on the same day, at 17:00 local time, and was topped by Leclerc followed by Oscar Piastri of McLaren and Leclerc's teammate Lewis Hamilton.
 Two red flags occurred due to crashes of Isack Hadjar of Racing Bulls and Piastri.

 The third free practice was held on 24 May 2025, at 12:30 local time, and was topped by Leclerc ahead of Verstappen and Norris.
 The session was red-flagged in the closing stages due to Hamilton crashing at turn 4, ripping off his Ferrari's front-right tyre.

 Qualifying

 Qualifying was held on 24 May 2025, at 16:00 local time (UTC+2), and determined the starting grid order for the race.

 Qualifying report

 Two red flags were observed throughout qualifying.
 The first was at the end of the opening segment of qualifying (Q1) due to Kimi Antonelli of Mercedes crashing at the Nouvelle Chicane, damaging his front-left suspension.
-He made it to the second segment (Q2), but did not run any laps.
-The second was observed in Q2 after Antonelli's teammate George Russell suffered a battery failure and stopped in the tunnel.
+Gabriel Bortoleto, Oliver Bearman, Pierre Gasly, Lance Stroll, and Franco Colapinto were eliminated in Q1.
+The time Antonelli set was enough to make it to the second segment of qualifying (Q2), but he did not run any laps.
+The second red flag was observed in Q2 after Antonelli's teammate George Russell suffered a battery failure and stopped in the tunnel.
+Carlos Sainz Jr., Yuki Tsunoda, Nico Hulkenberg, Russell, and Antonelli were eliminated in Q2.
 McLaren’s Lando Norris set the fastest ever recorded lap at the Monaco Grand Prix with a time of 1:09.954 to take pole position.